Will InfoBarrel Be Another Failed Content Site?

 - Failure to delete articles upon request.

-- Constantly changing the TOS statement of who owns rights to content.
+- Continually changing the TOS about who owns rights to the content.

 As for that last point, they changed it back again.
 When I read the TOS recently, it clearly stated: